Spirax Sarco FTGS14 Ball Float Steam Trap

 FT14 is the route for users who are no longer searching for a generic ball

-float trap and instead need a direct model page for Spirax Sarco FT14,
+float trap and instead need a direct model information for Spirax Sarco FT14,

 FT14-10 or adjacent installed-base replacement queries.
 The current

-source-markdown material already gives enough evidence to support that exact
+product documentation already gives enough context to support that exact

 The documented FT14 material confirms separate threaded and flanged references,